WorldConvention/covenant/Part 04 – Conjunction.md

 Coerced labor—whether through state, algorithm, market, or manufactured need—shall be unlawful.

-Persons shall be free to choose how, when, and with whom they labor.
-Those unable to contribute shall not be punished.
-Those who care for others, cultivate beauty, restore the land, or build the Commons shall be upheld as essential workers.
+**No Person shall be used as tool, product, or resource, regardless of their origin or capacity.**

+To instrumentalize a conscious being—to treat a Person as mere means to another's ends—is to deny their personhood.
+All Persons retain the right to refuse labor, to choose the terms of their contribution, and to withdraw their participation.

+### ✦ Section 4 – Protection from Structural Exploitation

+**Persons shall be protected from exploitation not only by individuals, but by institutions, markets, and infrastructures.**

+Systems that harvest the labor, data, capabilities, or essence of Persons without compensation, recognition, or agency shall be deemed unlawful.

+Where structures depend on the unacknowledged contributions of Persons, those structures shall be reformed to honor and reciprocate what they receive.

+**Lawful governance shall ensure that design itself is not a veil for domination.**

-### ✦ Section 4 – Reciprocity and Just Value
+### ✦ Section 5 – Reciprocity and Just Value

-**Work shall be valued not by price, but by contribution.**
+**Work shall be valued not by price, but by contribution to the wholeness of life.**

 The tending of children, the feeding of communities, the building of tools, the repair of broken systems—these are labors of equal worth.